-If an approval is selected but SW1-1 is not ON, it will not be possible to leave setup, and a message will appear: "Switch UNSECURED".
+If an approval is selected but SW1-1 is not ON, it will not be possible to leave setup, and a message will appear: Switch UNSECURED.

-3.5.1.1.4.
+3.5.1.2.2.
 Class

-The Class field selection is shown if an analog scale terminal is selected as approved.
+The Class field selection is shown if an analog scale terminal is selected as approved or if the scale type is IDNet.
 This selection must match the Weights and Measures approval class when the terminal is used in an approved mode.
 The Class information is included in the data shown in the metrological line at the top of the display.
 The selections are: